1974: EPG designs the original Harris Ink Key Actuator

 Because of the vast numbers of these Ink Keys still out there today, EPG revisited the product and refreshed the internal components and electronics with the modern, drop-in EPG AC Actuator replacement.
 This technology is the true successor to the AC actuators installed in these legacy presses, and will “plug and play” for immediate functionality.
 It includes a 2-year warranty.

 The New EPG AC Actuator

 The EPG AC Actuator is available for these Harris, Heidelberg & Goss presses:

 - M110 • M130 • M200 • M300

 - V15 •V25 • V30 • V130

-- Mercury and others using ink control consoles from
+- Mercury, and other presses using ink control consoles from:

 - Telecolor I